August 22, 2022

 Take the above example from Just Eat.
 Their onboarding email features a fun animated gif, humorous tagline, and little else.
 They’re not offering much in the way of extra information or doing the hard sell of their service.
 They’re merely trying to welcome a new customer and make them smile.

 The precise contents of such an onboarding email will differ from one firm to the next.
-You might choose to include contact details like a business phone number.
+You might choose to include contact details like social media links or a business phone number.

 You may add an image or screenshot of your product.
 What’s vital, though, is to keep it light and engaging.

 Want to know all the dos and don’ts of using GIFs in email?
-Read our Guide to Animated GIFs in Email
+Read our guide to gifs in emails.

 2. An explainer